-I think a core piece of narcissism is the narcissistic power trip.
+A core part of narcissism is the narcissistic power trip.

-Very simply, I define a narcissistic power trip as “the power to define other(s) and act on that definition.”
+A narcissistic power trip is “the power to define other(s) and act on that definition.”

 It is narcissistic because the narcissist defines others based on self-centered criteria and acts on that definition either with excessive cruelty or callous disregard.
 Or excessive “kindness,” rewarding the defined person based on their “supplying” the narcissist with what they want (praise, adulation, attention, etc.).

-Before I go into more detail, let me say that I believe an important foundation of social and psychological understanding must be the understanding that pretty much all human behaviors exist on a spectrum that encompasses all people and all societies everywhere.
+An important foundation of social and psychological understanding is knowing that pretty much all human behaviors exist on a spectrum that encompasses all people and all societies everywhere.

 For example, using the definition of narcissism above, we should be able to say that all people and all societies define others.
 A narcissist is characterized by the degree to which they do this.

 A glaring example of this is the NKVD Bolshevik officer who daily interrogated people who had been arrested for “offenses against the state.”
-This officer would have demanded a signed confession from his victim after which they would personally have shot the victim in the back of their head.
+This officer would demanded a signed confession from his victim after which they often would personally shoot the victim in the back of their head.